USEPA/AMET/docs/AMET_Users_Guide_v15.md

 In this guide, the top level of the AMET directory structure is referred to as “AMETBASE”.
 This environment variable is actually set in many of the scripts discussed below.
-For example, if you were to run the AMET version 1.4b installation Git command in the directory /opt:
+For example, if you were to run the AMET (example for version 1.5) installation Git command in user's home directory /home/user:

 ```
-git clone -b 1.4b https://github.com/USEPA/AMET.git AMET_v14b
+git clone -b 1.5 https://github.com/USEPA/AMET.git AMET_v15

 ```
-The setting of AMETBASE would be /opt/AMET_v14b
+The setting of AMETBASE would be /home/user/AMET_v15

 Table 2-1 shows the directories contained in the $AMETBASE directory.